foundersandcoders/coursebook/src/workshops/node-npm-intro/index.md

 ### Modules

-Modules are used to isolate code and make it specific when different files interact.
+Modules are used to isolate code.
 In the browser by default all JS has access to the same global scope, even if loaded via separate script tags.

-Although browsers do now have ES Modules Node was created before they were added to JavaScript.
-This means it has its own system.
+Although browsers do now have [Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) Node was created before they were added to JavaScript.
+This means it has its own system (called "CommonJS").

 #### Exporting code

-By default all files are self-contained.
+By default all files are self-contained in Node.
 Code in one file cannot access anything in another file.

 To use something in another file you must "export" it.
 You can do so by assigning the value to `module.exports`: